 Ideally, pressrooms should be equipped with table model dead weight or spring tension micrometers to measure the caliper of plates, blankets and packing sheets.
 Such micrometers have the advantage of allowing measurement at the center as well as at the edges, of blankets and paper, while also eliminating the human element from such measurements.

-Measurements should be made with a 9/16 inch diameter anvil.
-The 9/16 inch anvil corresponds closely to packing gauge measurements on press.
+Measurements should be made with a 9/16" diameter upper anvil.
+The 9/16" anvil corresponds closely to packing gauge measurements on press.

 The above was reprinted with permission from GATF Technical Services Report.